(This article was published in Homeopathy Links, an international journal from Europe, Sept 2011.)

 Homeopathy is not simply ‘constitutional medicine’:

 Any contradiction to the concept of constitutional medicine is a potential trigger for the third world war, amongst homeopaths at least.
 After twenty-five years of intense homeopathic practice, I believe that ‘constitutional medicine’ is a hype created in the profession.
 It calls for a review and re-evaluation.
-It is a huge topic, cannot be discussed in length here.
+It is a huge topic, and cannot be discussed at length here.

-In brief, I would say, all cases may not find constitutional medicine and can still be treated with success.
+In brief, I would say, that all cases may not find constitutional medicine and can still be treated with success.

 Homeopathy is not suitable for all acute and critical diseases: